ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why group chats bring out mini-dictators.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the origins of human dominance obsession.

 ---